 First, you should put weatherstripping on the bottom edge of the garage door.
 Then, you’ll want to install insulation on the door itself.
 Polystyrene and injected foam insulation are the most popular and appropriate forms of garage door insulation.
 They are cut into panels that allow for easy, inexpensive installation.
 The relatively small area of a garage door makes this one of the cheapest insulations projects you can do for your home and because heat gets lost so quickly through a metal door, it’s also one of the insulation projects that makes the most sense.

-Need to find a pro for your garage insulation?Find Pros
+Ready to start your garage insulation?Find Pros

 If you have a stand-alone garage or a garage that is only marginally connected to the house, you might need to have a different insulation strategy.
 Obviously, the area of a stand-alone garage isn’t a drain on the heating and cooling efficiency of your home, but these garages also don’t get the benefits of your home’s central heating and cooling.
 If you don’t spend much time in your stand-alone garage, you can probably provide sufficient protection from infestation and moisture with simple weatherstripping.